cip-core-mirrors/cip-core-portal/content/en/solutions/whiteapps/node/index.md

 This base app allow you to quickly create an API in NodeJs with Typescript, ExpressJs to manage routing and TypeOrm to manage your database.
-App source code is available at [nodejs-api-template](https://github.com/cip-core-mirrors/nodejs-api-template)
+App source code is available at {{< link href="https://github.com/cip-core-mirrors/nodejs-api-template" blank="true">}}nodejs-api-template{{< /link >}}

 ## Quick Start

 The easiest way to start this template is to use CIP Dev Box.
-By clicking on this [link](https://codeready-cip-crw-common.apps.c1.ocp.dev.sgcip.com/f?url=https://github.com/cip-core-mirrors/nodejs-api-template) you will be redirect to CIP Dev Box.
+By clicking on this {{< link href="https://codeready-cip-crw-common.apps.c1.ocp.dev.sgcip.com/f?url=https://github.com/cip-core-mirrors/nodejs-api-template" blank="true">}}link{{< /link >}} you will be redirect to CIP Dev Box.
 Sign on using one of CIP-IAM trusted Identity Provider.
 Once authenticated, Dev Box will start creating your workspace and you will be redirect into a web code editor to start developing your app.

 The file `devFile.yaml` available in the source repository defines all the infrastructure needed to run this application.
 Two containers will be start by Dev Box: